microsoft/SQLCallStackResolver/README.md

 [![](https://github.com/microsoft/SQLCallStackResolver/workflows/Build%20SQLCallStackResolver/badge.svg)](https://github.com/microsoft/SQLCallStackResolver/actions)
+# Overview
+SQLCallStackResolver is a sample tool provided for users who want to resolve the raw call stack information provided by Microsoft SQL Server, to a "symbolized" form with function names.
+This helps in self-service diagnostics of certain SQL Server issues.
+Please note that this sample tool is provided AS-IS - see [SUPPORT](SUPPORT.md) for details.

 # Installation
 Please refer to the [Releases](../../releases) section for a ready-to-run set of binaries.
 Release 2.0 is self-contained, XCOPY / UnZip and run - no external installation required other than .NET Framework 4.7.2 or above.
 We now include the [msdia140.dll](https://blogs.msdn.microsoft.com/calvin_hsia/2016/07/30/whats-in-a-pdb-file-use-the-debug-interface-access-sdk/) and [XELite](https://www.nuget.org/packages/Microsoft.SqlServer.XEvent.XELite/) as part of the ZIP file with the rest of the binaries.
 Note that SQLCallStackResolver 2.0 is released as purely for 64-bit the Intel/AMD family (x64) Windows OS.
 Windows 10 or Windows Server 2016 are the minimum required OS versions.
 SQLCallStackResolver uses registration-free COM activation of msdia140.dll, so no additional configuration is needed.